37 Lord of the Rings Trivia Questions [With Answers]

-37 Lord of the Rings trivia questions at easy, medium, and hard difficulty with answers and breakdowns of why each one trips people up.
+37 Lord of the Rings trivia questions spanning books and films.
+Answers included, plus why each one trips up even Tolkien fans.

 Gandalf is a Maia named Olórin.
 The Eagles can’t simply fly the Ring to Mordor.
 The Lord of the Rings is one novel, not three.
 If any of those surprised you, these 37 lord of the rings trivia questions will test how deep your Middle-earth knowledge really goes.

-These 37 questions are organized by difficulty (easy, medium, hard), each with an answer and a breakdown of why it catches people off guard.
-Play them at quiz night, settle a lore argument, or challenge a friend on LearnClash where 88 LOTR questions track your accuracy with spaced repetition.
+These 37 questions run easy, medium, then hard.
+Each one has the answer and a short note on why people get it wrong.
+You’ll find LOTR alongside 21 other subjects in our ultimate trivia questions guide.
+Use them at quiz night, settle an old argument, or challenge a friend on LearnClash, where 88 LOTR questions track your accuracy with spaced repetition.

 Challenge a friend to LOTR trivia on LearnClash